Information relating to Halls of Residence can be found here.

 All of our halls accommodation is covered by staff 24 hours a day.
 Only residents and visitors which are signed in by a resident can enter halls.

 It is possible to move rooms within our halls of residence; however this depends on available rooms and there is an administration charge.
 We cannot guarantee that a move can be accommodated but each case is reviewed individually and where possible we try to help.
-A transfer request form can be found here.

 A Senior Resident (SR) is normally somebody who has been a student at Bucks for at least a year.
 There is a team of SRs based at Brook Street, Hughenden Park Student Village and Windsor House.
 The SR role includes dealing with lifestyle and welfare issues and they are available to help with issues that may be making living in your accommodation difficult, such as noise complaints and cleanliness.